splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 Enqueue five approved connector versions together.
 Verify:

 1. Five open issues appear with `splunkbase-publish` and `splunkbase-queued`.
-2. The state issue records no starts less than five minutes apart.
+2. The state issue records no starts less than three minutes apart and no more than 20 starts in any rolling hour.
 3. Each successful issue closes with `splunkbase-published`.
 4. Metrics and Slack notifications run only after the worker confirms publication.
 5. Splunkbase logs show the stable `Splunk-SOAR-Connector-Publisher/1.0` User-Agent plus